hotpad100c/hotpad100c.github.io/docs/posts/InstantElevatorTranslated.md

 Next:

 - Vertical collision occurred: False — the piston provides no Y-axis momentum.
-- Vertical collision occurred AND Y momentum < 0: False ~~"the piston provides no Y-axis momentum" has been said n times already haha~~
+- Vertical collision occurred AND Y movement < 0: False ~~"the piston provides no Y-axis momentum" has been said n times already www~~

 Thus, the entity's `onGround` is set to `false`?!